zuiko21/minimOS/hard/sixtation.md

 construction and high performance, it may be easily scaled by adding more RAM chips.
 Several _fixed_ palettes (both colour and greyscale) have been considered depending on bit depth (not limited to powers of two!), but the most versatile (and relatively simple) option is the use of a suitable **RAMDAC**, preferibly of 24-bit type.
+The well-known **Bt 478** RAMDAC, for inatance, is readily available and pretty adequate for this.

 ## Storage

 **IDE/CF** and **SD/MMC** interfaces will be provided.
 The latter might be implemented on _bit-banging_, unless the **65SPI** hardware is used.

-_last modified 20190904-2103_
+_last modified 20190906-2150_